extremenetworks/Integrations/CheckPoint/idtoip/README.md

 * Module enabled = True
 * Radius interim message interval should be lower then timeout configured on Check Point

-### Check Point configuration
+## Check Point configuration

-#### RSSO
+### RSSO
-* In the Check Point SmartConsole double click on your firewall blade and check the Identity Awareness
+* In the Check Point SmartConsole double click on your firewall blade and check the Identity Awareness.
 ![Network Security](GeneralProperties.png "Network Security")
 * Identity Awareness menu check RADIUS Accounting and click on Settigngs...
 ![Identity Awareness](IdentityAwarness.png "Identity Awareness")